earthstar-project/earthstar-pub/README.md

+> # Outdated: for running a web-connected earthstar peer, see [replica server](https://github.com/earthstar-project/replica-server)

 # Earthstar Pub

 > Note: we are probably renaming places where workspaces are stored from "storages" to "pockets".
 Pubs will be renamed to "cloud pocket servers".